Skip to content

 Secrets management

 Whether each item is sensitive or not is controlled by the @defaultSensitive root decorator and the @sensitive item decorator.
-Whether you want to default to sensitive or not, or infer based on key names is up to you.
 For example:

 .env.schema